 Wrist Flexion or Bowing – Mobility Tests for Golfers

-Wrist flexion is important to the golf swing as the lead wrist needs to bow to store energy late in the downswing and to square up the clubface at impact.
+Wrist flexion is vital to the golf swing as the lead wrist needs to bow to store energy late in the downswing and to square up the clubface at impact.

 Of course, we have all heard how Dustin Johnson bows his wrist at the top of the backswing.
 Bowing the wrist at the top is unorthodox, as most swing instructors recommend a straight or flat wrist at the top and bowing it on the downswing to create lag and more power in the swing.